immutable/ts-immutable-sdk/examples/orderbook/create-collection-bid-with-nextjs/README.md

 In order to create a collection bid, a valid ERC721 or ERC1155 token must be provided.
 The application will prompt the user to connect their Passport wallet and approve the token.
 Once the token is approved, a bid with the desired price and quantity is created.

 ## Features
-- Create a collection bid for an ERC721 token
+- Create a collection bid for an ERC721 collection
-- Create a collection bid for an ERC1155 token
+- Create a collection bid for an ERC1155 collection

 ## Prerequisites
 - Node.js